 How talk therapy works

-Psychotherapy, also known as talk therapy, encompasses engaging in conversations with a licensed mental health expert, such as a psychologist, counselor, or social worker, to address mental or emotional concerns.
+Psychotherapy, also known as talk therapy, encompasses engaging in conversations with a licensed mental health expert, such as a psychologist, professional counselor, or social worker, to address mental or emotional concerns.

 Certain problems or issues may find more effective solutions through specific types of talk therapy.
 Don’t hesitate to have a discussion with a Geode therapist about your unique situation.
 They will formulate a personalized treatment plan tailored to your needs.
 If medication is deemed necessary, they can smoothly connect you with one of the Geode psychiatric specialists located within the same office.

-Our therapists in Frisco, TX
+Our therapists in South Frisco, TX (Mind Matters)

 Chenetta Kirksey, LPC